Opinion | Nobody loves ‘cancel culture’ more than Republicans do

-“The optics of that right now isn’t ideal,” Junior admitted in a video posted to social media, but “I’m not going to jump on this bandwagon of trying to cancel the guy.”
+“The optics of that right now isn’t ideal,” Trump Jr. admitted in a video posted to social media, but “I’m not going to jump on this bandwagon of trying to cancel the guy.”
 Because Cruz is the real victim here.

 Or consider this new effort by Sen. John Thune (R-S.D.), the No. 2 in the Senate GOP leadership, to apply the term “cancel culture” to allies of former president Donald Trump.
-Thune called on them to stop attacking Republicans who condemned Trump’s incitement of the insurrection, in hopes of tamping down the intra-GOP war.
+Thune called on them to stop attacking Republicans who condemned Trump’s incitement of the insurrection at the Capitol, in hopes of tamping down the intra-GOP war.

 “If we’re going to criticize the media and the left for cancel culture, we can’t be doing that ourselves,” Thune gamely suggested.
 This time the victims were Republicans suffering backlash for criticizing Trump.